 In July 2012, the FASB issued guidance on the testing of indefinite-lived intangible assets for impairment in order to reduce the cost and complexity of performing an impairment test for indefinite-lived intangible assets by simplifying how an entity tests those assets for impairment and to improve consistency in impairment testing guidance.
 The new guidance allows an entity the option to make a qualitative assessment about the likelihood that an indefinite-lived intangible asset is impaired to determine whether it should then perform a quantitative impairment test.
 This guidance is effective for annual and interim impairment tests performed for fiscal years beginning after September 15, 2012 and earlier adoption is permitted.
-We do not expect the adoption of this guidance to have a material impact on the consolidated financial statements of the Company.
+The adoption of this standard did not have a material impact on the consolidated financial statements of the Company.

-In February 2013, FASB issued guidance related to accumulated other comprehensive income, requiring the presentation of significant amounts reclassified out of accumulated other comprehensive income to the respective line items in the statement of operations.
-For those amounts required by U.S. GAAP to be reclassified to earnings in their entirety in the same reporting period, this presentation is required either on the statement of operations or in a single footnote.
+In February 2013, FASB issued guidance related to accumulated other comprehensive income, requiring the presentation of significant amounts reclassified out of accumulated other comprehensive income to the respective line items in the statement of income.
+For those amounts required by U.S. GAAP to be reclassified to earnings in their entirety in the same reporting period, this presentation is required either on the statement of income or in a single footnote.
 For items that are not required to be reclassified in their entirety to earnings, the presentation requirement can be met by cross-referencing disclosures elsewhere in the footnotes.
 The pronouncement is effective on a prospective basis effective for interim and annual reporting periods that start after December 15, 2012.
-The adoption of this standard affects financial statement presentation only and will have no effect on our financial condition or consolidated results of operations.
+The adoption of this standard affects financial statement presentation only and did not have a material impact on the consolidated financial statements of the Company.